 Children's University Adelaide is a member of Children's University Australia which is also managed by the University of Adelaide.
 Children's University Adelaide offers educational experiences for children aged 7-14 and volunteering opportunities for 15-18 year olds.
 They then recognise their achievements through the award of formal certificates and graduations.

-The University Libraries comprise five physical libraries in addition to Rare Books and Special Collections, and University Archives & Recordkeeping.
+The University Library comprises five physical libraries in addition to Rare Books and Special Collections, and University Archives & Recordkeeping.

 - Ms Teresa Chitty, University Librarian

 - Contact Ms Rose-Marie Vasiljuk, Office of the University Librarian.

-For more information on the University Libraries please visit their website.
+For more information on the University Library please visit their website.